AVAHC4/ENGGBOT/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details. // Updated email configuration for better contribution tracking

+## Enhanced Features

+- Improved response formatting
+- Better code block highlighting
+- Responsive UI for mobile devices